chitvs/tdp/README.md

 ## Notes

-I have personally completed all the exercises in this repository, so they might not be perfect or the most elegant solutions, but they all work! 😊
+I have personally completed all the exercises in this repository when I was learning C, so they might not be perfect or the most elegant solutions, but they all work! 😊